Wednesday, August 29, 2018

 Source: personal collection

-Another thing they pointed out was that America as a whole was proud of its' soldiers from WWI and WWII, and that Vietnam vets were looked at by many as being somehow not really soldiers or maybe even as just plain killers.
-The attitude was different and they felt that also made it hard for Vietnam vets to adjust back into life.
+Another thing they pointed out was that America as a whole was proud of its' soldiers from WWI and WWII.
+Vietnam vets are/were looked at by many as being somehow not really soldiers or maybe even as just plain killers.
+The attitude was different, and they felt that also made it hard for Vietnam vets to adjust back into life.
 I wish I could have recorded the entire conversation.
 I never heard any of the four speak of their time in the military again and they are all dead now, but I am so thankful they took time to answer a curious teenager's questions about something that I really had no understanding of.

 It cannot be stated enough: Thank the veterans you know for the rights you have and for their sacrifices to maintain your rights.